-Provide feedback and evaluation of the Student Equity Plan and college reports which advance diversity, equity, inclusion on campus.
+Provide feedback and evaluation of the Student Equity Plan and college reports which advance diversity, equity, and inclusion on campus.

 Support, coordinate, and/or implement programs, seminars and workshops that explore diversity, equity, and inclusion issues for faculty, classified professionals, and students.

+In coordination with the Research Office, lead equity self-studies, equity data workshops, and equity leadership development.

+Provide leadership in the development of curriculum that addresses equity, ethnic studies, and social justice.